-Although they come in a variety of sizes, colors, shapes, and flesh textures, most winter squash is very similar on the edible inside (except for spaghetti squash) and therefore interchangeable in recipes.
-Although a staple of modern-day Thanksgiving dinners, winter squash originates in South America and wasn’t brought north until European colonization.
-On the topic of Thanksgiving, which is right around the corner, canned pumpkin that is often used for pumpkin pie, is oftentimes acorn squash, a mix of various kinds of squash, or a mix of squash and pumpkin.
+Winter Squash come in a variety of sizes, colors, shapes, and flesh textures.
+Most winter squash are similar on the edible inside (except for spaghetti squash), and therefore interchangeable in recipes.
+Although a staple of modern-day Thanksgiving dinners, winter squash originates in South America and didn’t enter European plates until colonization.

 Winter squash is a low-calorie food and is a good source of complex vegetable carbohydrates and dietary fiber.
 It is an excellent source of vitamin A, and a great source of vitamin C, potassium, and manganese.
 It is also a good source of iron and beta-carotene with the latter being higher in darker-skinned winter squash.

 When choosing winter squash, look for ones with a hard rind, while avoiding ones with cuts, bruising, or soft spots unless you plan to use them immediately.
 Winter squash will store at room temperature for at least a month, but will deteriorate faster if the rind is punctured or the fruit is bruised.
 You can store most varieties of winter squash for several months in a dry and cool (50-55 degrees) but not cold location.
 For long-term storage, winter squash can be broken down (rind and seeds removed) and frozen raw or cooked and frozen in pieces.
 It can also be frozen as a puree in air-tight containers.